Frequently Asked Questions

 Will I leave your office with my medical marijuana card?

 The medical cards are issued online by the state pharmacy, not directly by the physician.
-If you’re deemed appropriate for medical marijuana and the physician recommendation is made, we do enter you into the registry the same day as your appointment.
-Most patients receive their registration email the same day and are able to print out their card the same day as the appointment.
+If you’re deemed appropriate for medical marijuana and the physician recommendation is made, we may be able to enter you into the registry the same day as your appointment.
+Keep in mind that we cannot register you without reviewing your medical records therefore receiving the records may cause some delay.
+Once records are reviewed and we register you, patients typically receive their registration email within the hour and are able to complete their registration and print out their card the same day.

 How do I schedule an appointment?